|

 Append Your Signature

 That is the final area of your check.
 You should sign your name immediately because every check needs to be signed.
-Sometimes people may forget to do it.
+Sometimes people may need to remember to do it.
 Without your signature, the check is no good.
 It can’t be cashed or deposited.
-You will need to get that check signed by the person who issued it, and if you are the one issuing it, sign it.
+You will need to get that check signed by the person who issued it, and if you are the one giving it, sign it.

 Numbers at the Bottom

 There you have it.
 You now know how to write a check.
-It wasn’t hard at all, was it?
-Even though people don’t write checks as often anymore, it is something you should still know how to do.
+It wasn’t complicated at all.
+Even though people don’t write checks as often anymore, you should still know how to do it.
 Paper checks are still around.
 People still use personal checks depending on what the situation is.
 If you decide to write a check, make sure that you check the information and make sure sure that you fill it out correctly.
 It’s good to know because you may get that one person who still accepts payments via check.

 If you write a check, make sure that you balance your checkbook.
 Also, make sure that you have the funds in your account.
 If you don’t, you will get a bounced check due to insufficient funds.
 When a check bounces, it will not process.
 Also, you may get an overdraft charge.
 Make sure that you pay attention to your bank account balance.